Pirates pitcher Jameson Taillon is Tuesday’s Box-Toppers Player of the Day.

-Also Tuesday, Rays pitcher Blake Snell reclaims the 2018 Box-Toppers points lead among American League pitchers after earning AL Player of the Day honors, rising to second place overall in Box-Toppers season player rankings.
-In addition, Indians pitcher Corey Kluber rises to fifth place in Box-Toppers season player rankings after he earns Player of the Game honors Tuesday.
+Also Tuesday, Rays pitcher Blake Snell rises to lead Box-Toppers season player rankings after earning AL Player of the Day honors, passing previous leader, Nationals pitcher Max Scherzer.
+In addition, Indians pitcher Corey Kluber maintains his sixth-place spot in Box-Toppers season player rankings after he earns Player of the Game honors Tuesday.

 Player of the Day—Taillon struck out 11 over seven scoreless innings, allowing four hits and one walk, in the 2-1, 11-inning win over the Royals.
 Taillon did not pick up the win, earning a no-decision, because the Royals tied the game after he exited.